-I am getting more comfortable navigating Asia every day.
+I was getting more comfortable navigating Asia every day.
 I nailed the bus trip from Phnom Penh to Siem Reap and an Uber to my hostel.
 It was almost like I knew what I was doing, which is rare for me.

 As my travels take me into March, I am starting to feel the pressure of running out of time in Asia.
 I am scheduled to leave on March 21st, and I still have not done some things.